htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 :index:`vacate` :index:`vacate<single: vacate; preemption>`

-When HTCondor needs a job to vacate a machine for whatever reason, it sends the job an operating system signal specified in the ``KillSig`` attribute of the job's ClassAd.
+When HTCondor needs a job to vacate a machine for whatever reason, it sends the job an operating system signal specified in the :ad-attr:`KillSig` attribute of the job's ClassAd.
 The value of this attribute can be specified by the user at submit time by placing the **kill_sig** option in the HTCondor submit description file.